exposit/pythia-oracle/HELP.md

 > \* X X X X X *  <br>
 > \* * * * * * * <br>

-*You would, starting from your "1", fill in 1 to 5, then move down a row and repeat until you have four filled rows.*

-If a result has two or more numbers separated by commas, you should just fill in those squares.

 > [Grid Room] <br>
-> 1: 1 to 8 <br>
-> 2: 1, 2, 5, 6 <br>
-> 3: 1, 2, 5, 6 <br>

 > \* * * * * * * * * *  <br>
 > \* X X X X X X X X *  <br>
 > \* X X * * X X * * *  <br>